-Best way to buy a set of AirPods — and quickly
+Apple's AirPods are elusive no longer — here's where to buy them!

 Visit an Apple Authorized Reseller or carrier

-Apple Stores aren't the only ones getting regular AirPods deliveries: Your local Apple Authorized Reseller and select carrier stores have them, too.
+Apple Stores, carriers, and chain stores aren't the only ones getting regular AirPods deliveries: Your local Apple Authorized Reseller may have them, too.
 Depending on your store, their policies on calling to reserve products may be different than the Apple Store, so it's worth giving them a call to find out whether they're getting AirPods in, and if so, how they plan to put them on sale.

-Currently, I've seen AirPods in stock at Target, Best Buy, Walmart, and various carrier stores over the last few months; all are worth checking.

 Other suggestions?

-These are the three options I'd currently rely on, but do you have other suggestions for snagging a pair of AirPods?
+These are the primary options I'd currently rely on, but do you have other suggestions for snagging a pair of AirPods?
 Let us know in the comments.

+Updated August 21, 2017: AirPods are now in stock across a number of chain stores and carrier outlets!

 AirPods: Ultimate Guide